pdrhp/LabChat/README.md

 - [x]  Establish client WebSocket connection upon user authentication
 - [x]  Enable a user to request the start of a conversation with another user
 - [x]  Allow the request to be accepted or rejected
+- [x]  Allow users to see the connection status of active conversations, whether they are offline or online.
 - [x]  Notify users of the following events: request received, sent request rejected, sent request accepted
-- [ ]  Allow users to update their profile information
+- [x]  Allow users to update their profile information
 - [x]  Allow users to change their profile picture
 - [x]  Enable users to exchange real-time messages with each other
 - [ ]  Enable users to exchange files with each other